ysyk2021/the-role-of-creativity-encouraging-innovation-and-risk-taking-in-advocacy-groups/src/chapter-6-2.md

-Chapter: Recognizing the Connection between Positive Thinking and Energy
+Recognizing the Connection between Positive Thinking and Energy
 ========================================================================

 Introduction